 - Associate your brand psychologically with your clients.
 (Values, likes, beliefs, etc.)

-- Convenience – Be present in every POS – Try to communicate with your customers in every possible time
+- Convenience – Be present in every POS – Try to communicate with your customers at every possible time

 - Build relationships